Commodity Production Costs Report

 Propylene Production from Vacuum Gas Oil (Catalytic Cracking)

-This report presents the economics of Polymer Grade (PG) Propylene production from vacuum gas oil (VGO) in China.
-The portrayed process is similar to Sinopec Deep Catalytic Cracking (DCC) technology, in which VGO is converted to Propylene, generating propane, C4 fraction, C5+ naphtha and fuel oil as by-products.
+This report presents the economics of Polymer Grade (PG) Propylene production from vacuum gas oil (VGO).
+The process examined is similar to Sinopec Deep Catalytic Cracking (DCC) technology.
+This process uses fluid catalytic cracking (FCC) principles with enhancements to maximize the production of Propylene.
+In addition to Propylene, the process also generates propane, C4 fraction, C5+ naphtha and fuel oil as by-products.

 The report provides a comprehensive study of Propylene production and related Propylene production cost, covering three key aspects: a complete description of the Propylene production process examined; an in-depth analysis of the related Propylene plant capital cost (Capex); and an evaluation of the respective Propylene plant operating costs (Opex).